UAE: How this RAK school spent half a century creating 'graduates who excel' in major fields

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

 The Khuzam City Campus — the academy's main campus — focuses on strengthening bilingual education from early years to Grade 12.
-It features prestigious programs such as British A-Levels and the IB diploma and strongly emphasises integrating music and performance arts into the curriculum.
+It features prestigious programmes such as British A-Levels and the IB diploma, and strongly emphasises integrating music and performance arts into the curriculum.

 "One of the things the school has done is part-funded me for a professional qualification," she explained.
 This initiative allowed her to pursue the National Professional Qualification for Leading Teaching (NPQLT), equipping her with advanced teaching leadership skills.